-- To ensure that, in partnership with the governing body, the designated teacher has the opportunity to acquire and keep up to date the necessary skills, knowledge and training to understand and respond to the specific teaching and learning needs of children in care. - To make sure that the designated teacher role contributes to the deeper understanding of everyone in the school who is likely to be involved in supporting children in care to achieve. - In partnership with the governing body, monitor the effectiveness of the role of the designated teacher. - Oversee the development of the policy on children in care. - Evaluate the standards and achievement of CiC and report these termly to the governing body and discuss them at Core SIO/HOPE meetings. - Ensure that all staff are given the opportunity to attend training courses etc. that help them develop the skills and knowledge needed to support children in care.
+- To ensure that, in partnership with the governing body, the designated teacher has the opportunity to acquire and keep up to date the necessary skills, knowledge and training to understand and respond to the specific teaching and learning needs of children in care. - To make sure that the designated teacher role contributes to the deeper understanding of everyone in the school who is likely to be involved in supporting LAC and PLAC to achieve. - In partnership with the governing body, monitor the effectiveness of the role of the designated teacher. - Oversee the development of the policy on LAC and PLAC. - Evaluate the standards and achievement of LAC and PLAC and report these termly to the governing body and discuss them at Core SIO/HOPE meetings. - Ensure that all staff are given the opportunity to attend training courses etc. that help them develop the skills and knowledge needed to support LAC and PLAC.